Skip to Main Content

 Sound Recordist Teams

-Complete sound departments for film, TV, and commercial productions across Mexico City and Guadalajara and all of Mexico.
+Complete sound departments for film, TV, and commercial shoots across Mexico City and Guadalajara and all of Mexico.

+Here is how this works in practice.
 A sound recordist specializes in capturing audio in the field, whether recording dialogue, ambient soundscapes, or specific sound effects for a production.
-From Estudios Churubusco in Mexico City to Baja Studios on the Pacific coast, they select appropriate microphones, manage recording equipment, and monitor audio quality in real time.
+From Estudios Churubusco in Mexico City to Baja Studios on the Pacific coast, they select appropriate microphones, manage recording gear, and monitor audio quality in real time.
 Clean field recordings are the foundation of a production's final sound design.

-We connect you with sound recordists who bring both technical expertise and a trained ear to location recording across Mexico.
-Our network includes professionals experienced at Estudios Churubusco, IMCINE-funded productions, and documentary fieldwork from the jungles of Chiapas to the deserts of Sonora, each committed to delivering pristine audio that enhances the final mix.
+Here is the short of it.
+We connect you with sound recordists who bring both tech expertise and a trained ear to location recording across Mexico.
+Our network has pros skilled at Estudios Churubusco, IMCINE-funded shoots, and documentary fieldwork from the jungles of Chiapas to the deserts of Sonora, each committed to delivering pristine audio that boosts the final mix.

 ACT 01